acostajake/gql/README.md

 In order to circumvent some security issues that would otherwise pop up, we have included a [server](./server.js) that will run at `localhost:3000`.
 This should redirect your requests to Yelp's API.
 Remember to add your access token.
-Feel free to change this file (or remove it all together) to fit your needs.
+Feel free to change this file to fit your needs (or remove it all together).

 ## Instructions